2024 Solar Incentives Guide for Fairfield, OH - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-The phrase "solar incentives" includes a range of financial incentives put in place to make installing and using solar panels more affordable.
-This is done to encourage people to switch to renewable energy.
+The phrase "solar incentives" refers broadly to financial incentives designed to encourage the use of renewable energy by making solar panels more affordable.
 You might be eligible for various kinds of incentives, including discounts, cash back or credit towards your monthly utility bill, depending on your situation.
 Some incentives come from your specific utility company, county or municipality, some from the state of Ohio and others from the federal government.
-Some broad categories of solar incentives include:
+Some solar incentives you might qualify for are:

-• Net Metering: Don't forget to speak with your Fairfield utility company about signing a net metering agreement.
-This allows you to receive credit towards your monthly utility bill for the value of excess energy generated by your solar panels.
-You may receive either a dollar-for-dollar credit or a percentage of the value.
+- Net Metering: Don't forget to speak with your Fairfield utility company about signing a net metering contract.
+This allows you to get a credit towards your utility bill every month for the value of excess energy your solar panels generate.
+You might receive either a dollar-for-dollar credit or a percentage of the value.

 Best Solar Financing